Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - Arguments

 ::

     usage: annogesic optimize_tsspredator [-h]
                                           [--TSSpredator_path TSSPREDATOR_PATH]
                                           [--fasta_file FASTA_FILE]
                                           [--annotation_file ANNOTATION_FILE]
                                           [--wig_folder WIG_FOLDER]
                                           [--manual MANUAL]
                                           [--strain_name STRAIN_NAME]
                                           [--max_height MAX_HEIGHT]
                                           [--max_height_reduction MAX_HEIGHT_REDUCTION]
                                           [--max_factor MAX_FACTOR]
                                           [--max_factor_reduction MAX_FACTOR_REDUCTION]
                                           [--max_base_height MAX_BASE_HEIGHT]
                                           [--max_enrichment_factor MAX_ENRICHMENT_FACTOR]
                                           [--max_processing_factor MAX_PROCESSING_FACTOR]
                                           [--utr_length UTR_LENGTH] [--lib LIB]
                                           [--output_prefix OUTPUT_PREFIX]
                                           [--cluster CLUSTER] [--length LENGTH]
                                           [--core CORE] [--program PROGRAM]
                                           [--replicate_match REPLICATE_MATCH]
                                           [--steps STEPS]
                                           [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --TSSpredator_path TSSPREDATOR_PATH
                             If you want to assign the path of TSSpredator, please assign here.
 Default is /usr/local/bin/TSSpredator.jar
       --fasta_file FASTA_FILE, -fs FASTA_FILE
-                             Path of one target genome fasta file which you want to opimize it.
+                            Path of one target genome fasta file.
       --annotation_file ANNOTATION_FILE, -g ANNOTATION_FILE
-                             Path of one target genome annotation gff file which you want to opimize it.
+                            Path of one target genome annotation gff file.
       --wig_folder WIG_FOLDER, -w WIG_FOLDER
                             The folder of the TEX+/- wig folder.
       --manual MANUAL, -m MANUAL
                             The file of manual checked gff file.
       --strain_name STRAIN_NAME, -n STRAIN_NAME
-                             The name of the strain you want to optimize.
+                            The name of the strain for optimization.
       --max_height MAX_HEIGHT, -he MAX_HEIGHT
                             This value relates to the minimum number of read starts at a certain genomic position to be considered as a TSS candidate.
-During optimization will be never larger than this value.
+During optimization --max_height will be never larger than this value.
 Default is 2.5.
       --max_height_reduction MAX_HEIGHT_REDUCTION, -rh MAX_HEIGHT_REDUCTION
                             When comparing different strains/conditions and the
                             step height threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
 This value must be smaller than the step height threshold.
-                             During optimization will be never larger than this value.
+                            During optimization, --max_height_reduction will be
+                            never larger than this value.
 Default is 2.4.
       --max_factor MAX_FACTOR, -fa MAX_FACTOR
                             This is the minimum factor by which the TSS height has to exceed the local expression background.
-During optimization will be never larger than this value.
+During optimization, --max_factor will be never larger than this value.
 Default is 10.
       --max_factor_reduction MAX_FACTOR_REDUCTION, -rf MAX_FACTOR_REDUCTION
                             When comparing different strains/conditions and the
                             step factor threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
 This value must be smaller than the step factor threshold.
-                             During optimization will be never larger than this value.
+                            During optimization, --max_factor_reduction will be
+                            never larger than this value.
 Default is 9.9.
       --max_base_height MAX_BASE_HEIGHT, -bh MAX_BASE_HEIGHT
                             This is the minimum number of reads should be mapped on TSS.
-During optimization will be never larger than this value.
+During optimization, --max_base_height will be never larger than this value.
 Default is 0.06.
       --max_enrichment_factor MAX_ENRICHMENT_FACTOR, -ef MAX_ENRICHMENT_FACTOR
                             This is the minimum enrichment factor.
-During optimization will be never larger than this value.
+During optimization, --max_enrichment_factor will be never
+                            larger than this value.
 Default is 6.0.
       --max_processing_factor MAX_PROCESSING_FACTOR, -pf MAX_PROCESSING_FACTOR
                             This is the minimum processing factor.
 If untreated library is higher than the treated library and above which the TSS candidate is considered as a processing site and not annotated as detected.
-During optimization will be never larger than this value.
+During optimization, --max_processing_factor will be never
-                             Default is 6.0
-       --utr_length UTR_LENGTH, -u UTR_LENGTH
+                            larger than this value.
+Default is 6.0 --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTR.
 It is for Primary and Secondary TSSs.
 Default is 300.
-       --lib LIB, -l LIB     The libraries of wig files for TSSpredator.
-The format
+      --lib LIB, -l LIB     The libraries of TEX+/- wig files for TSSpredator.
+The format is: wig_file_name:TEX+/-(tex or notex):conditio
-                             is: wig_file_name:tex_treat_or_not(tex or notex):condi
-                             tion_id(integer):replicate_id(alphabet):strand(+ or
+                            n_id(integer):replicate_id(alphabet):strand(+ or -).
-                             -).
-If you have multiple wig files, please use comma to separate the wig files.
-For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
+                            For multiple wig files, please use comma to separate the wig files.
+For example,
+                            wig1:tex:1:a:+,wig2:tex:1:a:-.
       --output_prefix OUTPUT_PREFIX, -p OUTPUT_PREFIX
                             The output prefix of all conditions.
-If you have multiple conditions, please use comma to separate them.
-For example,
+For multiple conditions, please use comma to separate them.
+For example, prefix_condition1,prefix_condition2.
-                             prefix_condition1,prefix_condition2.
       --cluster CLUSTER, -cu CLUSTER
                             If the position between manual one and predicted one is smaller or equal than this value, it will only print one of them.
 Default is 2.
       --length LENGTH, -le LENGTH
                             The length of genome for running optimization.
-If you don't want to run for whole genome, you can assign the length of partial genome.Default is compare whole genome.
+If running for whole genome is not the case, please assign the length of partial genome.
+Default is comparing whole genome.
-       --core CORE, -c CORE  How many paralle runs do you want to use.
+      --core CORE, -c CORE  Paralle runs for optimization.
 Default is 4.
       --program PROGRAM, -t PROGRAM
-                             You want to run optimize TSS or processing site.
+                            The feature for optimization.
 Please assign "TSS" or "Processint_site".
 Default is TSS.
       --replicate_match REPLICATE_MATCH, -rm REPLICATE_MATCH
-                             The TSS candidates should match to how many number of the replicates.
+                            The TSS candidates should be detected at lease in the number of replicates.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATED.
-If you want to
+For assigning
-                             assign different replicate match to different
+                            different --replicate_match to different conditions,
-                             conditions, you can use comma to separate it.
+                            please use comma to separate it.
 For example, 1_2,2_2,3_3 means number 1 and 2 condition assign 2 to --replicate_match, and number 3 condition assign 3 to --replcate_match.
+For assigning the same
-If you want to assign the same replicate match to all conditions, just assign like all_1 (all condition use 1 --replicate_match).
+                            --replicate_match to all conditions, just assign like all_1 (all condition use 1 --replicate_match).
 Default is all_1.
       --steps STEPS, -s STEPS
-                             How many steps do you want to run.
+                            The total runs for optimization.
 Default is 4000 runs.

 - Output files